-How to “Stomach” Market Volatility
+How to Stomach Market Volatility

 That’s actually not too far off!

-My answer also had nothing to do with making any short-term market predictions.
 Not only is this an impossible task, but as I’ve discovered over the years, and will soon share with you, it’s completely unnecessary for the rational long-term investor with a plan.

 Put bluntly, any time spent attempting to determine what markets will do in reaction to some stimulus/news story is a complete waste of your energy.

 - We live in a rising cost world.
-In order for us to sustain our desired standard of living, our incomes must And, in order for our incomes to rise to battle inflation and maintain our purchasing power, the value of our Retirement Bucket™ holdings must also rise.
+In order for us to sustain our desired standard of living, our incomes must rise.
+And, in order for our incomes to rise to battle inflation and maintain our purchasing power, the value of our Retirement Bucket™ holdings must also rise.

 - This increase in value does not include dividends which we will get to in a moment.

 - The average length of time for the 9 bear market corrections to revert back to pre-bear prices was only 14 months.
-Bottom line: market volatility, corrections, and crashes are a given and a part of the long term investing experience.
+Bottom line: market volatility, corrections, and crashes are a given and a part of the long-term investing experience.
 They are not fun, but until we discover a way to rationally deal with them, we will never capture the wonderful returns markets have provided for us.

 Reversion to the Mean

-At the risk of getting over technical, there is a concept known as reversion to the mean which is very important for you to understand.
+At the risk of getting overly technical, there is a concept known as reversion to the mean which is very important for you to understand.
 Vanguard’s John Bogle once said, “reversion to the mean is the iron rule of financial markets.”

 Essentially, if you plotted the various short-term returns of a globally diversified equity portfolio, you would discover several things: